ansilove/ansilove.js/README.md

 Instead of guessing the filetype based on the name or extension of the url, the chosen rendering method can be chosen from this list by using the option `"filetype": "<type>"`.
 Using this method, it is possible to display the raw data contained within a file by over-riding this property with `"asc"`.

+### 2x options

+- 0 (default, turned OFF)
+- 1 (turned ON)

+Delivers a canvas element which has double the width and height in pixels, but styled in half these amounts in CSS-pixels.
+This makes it suitable for display on devices with high pixel densities.

 ### SAUCE record

 As well as a canvas element, a [SAUCE][3] record is returned as a Javascript object if one is found, and follows this format: